jakezzq/hello-world/README.md

 # hello-world
-this is my first code-lib on Github
+this is my first code-lib on Github,and this is the master, which is the main branch